haingo-raz/MyJourney/README.md

 5. Run `npm start`.

 6. View the app on `localhost:3000` in your browser.

+7. To ensure code consistency, run `npm run format` after making any changes.
+This command uses Prettier to format all files within the `src` directory.

 # Useful resources
 - [Redux persist tutorial](https://blog.logrocket.com/persist-state-redux-persist-redux-toolkit-react/)